blakewatson/htmlforpeople/src/02-add-content-to-your-website.md

     <img src="space.jpg" alt="Photograph of space with stars and stardust." />

     <p>
       My name is Blake.
-I enjoy making websites and teaching others to do the same.
+I enjoy making websites and teaching others to do thesame.
     </p>

     <p>